toashishagarwal/demoRealTimePipeline/README.md

 # Demo Real Time Pipeline
-This application ingests real time data synthetic data into Kafka Topic.
+This application ingests real time data (synthetically generated) into Kafka Topic.
 A spark consumer then consumes this data, does transformations on it and displays the result on console

 # Prerequisites